oisdk/mpt-examples/README.md

 Input: a space-separated reverse-polish notation expression, with the operators *, +, /, -.
 Output: The result of evaluating that expression (integer division)

-## Problem 3: Graph problem from last week
+## Problem 3: Graph problem from last week [(2011 question 3)](http://aipo.computing.dcu.ie/2011-programming-problems)

+[This website](http://www.redblobgames.com/pathfinding/a-star/introduction.html) has the best tutorial.

 ## Problem 4: Regular Expressions